Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

-\item \textbf{RQ1.
+$\bullet$~\textbf{RQ1.
 Does self-supervised data discovery work?} The main claim of our work is that learned discovery systems need repository-specific training data to perform well, and that our self-supervised approach can collect that data automatically.
 We measure the extent to which systems suffer when not specifically trained for a target repository and we measure the performance of our approach.
 We will compare with strong baselines to contextualize the results.
 This is presented in Section~\ref{sec:rq1}.

-\item \textbf{RQ2.
+$\bullet$~\textbf{RQ2.
 Does Bayesian incremental training work?} A challenge of producing the training dataset is to choose its size.
 Too large will lead to unnecessary resource consumption without any accuracy benefits and possibly a degradation.
 Too small will lead to underperforming models.
 The technique we introduce uses Bayesian neural networks to know when to stop.
 We evaluate its effectiveness here when compared to a baseline approach that retrains iteratively using ever larger datasets.
 This is presented in Section~\ref{sec:rq2}.

-\item \textbf{RQ3.
+$\bullet$~\textbf{RQ3.
 How does table representation affect accuracy?} An important contributor to the end to end performance is the representation of tables.
 We argued in the introduction that many existing approaches do not work well and thus we introduced a new row-wise graph based approach.
-We evaluate these claims in Section~\ref{sec:rq3}.
+See Section~\ref{sec:rq3}.

-\item \textbf{RQ4.
+$\bullet$~\textbf{RQ4.
 Microbenchmarks} To provide a full account of the performance of the end to end system we include microbenchmarks that concentrate in answering two questions: the performance differences of using sparse vs dense indices during the first-stage retrieval, and the runtime performance of the new approach, accounting for both offline and online components.
-This is presented in Section~\ref{sec:rq4}.
+See Section~\ref{sec:rq4}.